-Second, let us state another important assertion: the methods of solving architectural problems we're discussing in this section are probabilistic.
+Let us state an important assertion: the methods of solving architectural problems we're discussing in this section are probabilistic.
 Abolishing strict consistency means that even if all components of the system work perfectly, client errors will still occur.
 It might appear that they could be simply ignored, but in reality, doing so means introducing risks.